I Fell Down The Stairs At Work, Could I Claim Compensation For My Injury?

-- Making sure that the handrails or bannisters are at the correct height for where they are situated and making sure they are well maintained and secure.
+- Ensure that the handrails or bannisters are at the correct height for where they are situated and ensure they are well maintained and secure.

 - Making sure the flooring, particularly at the edge of the stair, has good anti-slip properties.

 - Ensuring that the edges of the stairs are well marked and noticeable.

 Other necessary steps;

 - Making sure that any carpet on or around the stairs is securely fitted to prevent a potential trip hazard.

 - Ensuring that items are not randomly left on the stairs or in the staircase area.

 - Erecting ‘wet flooring signs when someone is cleaning the floor and when there is a spillage or leak.

 - Cleaning any spillages or leaks within a reasonable amount of time.

 If your employer fails to take the necessary steps to reduce the risks of falling down the stairs, they would be in breach of their duty of care.
-If you fell down-stairs at work due to this breach of employer’s responsibility and suffered an injury, then they may be held accountable.
+If you fell down-stairs at work due to this breach of the employer’s responsibility and suffered an injury, then they may be held accountable.

-There are many types of injuries that could be caused by falling down-stairs.
+There are many types of injuries that falling down-stairs could cause.
 Any area of the body could be affected by an injury or multiple injuries.
-As you would expect, falls down the stairs tend to cause more serious injuries compared to falls at ground level.
-Some of the injuries might include:
+As you would expect, falls down the stairs tend to cause more serious injuries than ground-level falls.
+Some of the common injuries might include: